Introduction

 صِرَاطَ الَّذِينَ أَنْعَمْتَ عَلَيْهِمْ غَيْرِ الْمَغْضُوبِ عَلَيْهِمْ وَلَا الضَّالِّينَ

-Prolongation letters are vowels that are extended by 2 beats in the pronunciation of a word.
-The extension letters are:
+Prolongation letters are specific vowels that receive an extended duration of two beats in the pronunciation of a word.
+These extended vowels are known as:

 ا – و – ي – ى